evermeer/EVCloudKitDao/README.md

 See TestsViewController.swift for a complete overview of the functionality.
 See the Quick Help info for method descriptions.
 The AppMessage demo will be a complete functional messaging app based on CloudKit.

-This is still a work in progress.
 The Dao, Data and Reflection classes are complete, the demo is progressing.
 The news items are fully functional.
 Just try adding, deleting and updating newsitems from the CloudKit dashboard.
-Also the contact list is functional.
-I'm now working on the chat window.
+The contacts list is functional.
+You can start a chat and send text messages and pictures.

 ## A picture says more than 1000 words
 Here is a screenshot of the included demo app chat functionality.
 It's already functional but there is still some work to do.

 ![Screenshot0][img0]
+![Screenshot1][img1]

 ## Main features of EVCloudKitDao:
-- simple singleton access to your public or private databas\=
+- simple singleton access to your public or private database
-- You do not have to parse from and to CKRecord (is based on reflection)
+- Object mapping: You do not have to parse from and to CKRecord (is based on reflection)
 - Generic and simplified query handling
-- Error handling (separate completionHandler and errorHandler code blocs)
+- Error handling (separate completionHandler and errorHandler code blocks)
 - Storing CKReference objects
 - Storing CKAsset objects
 - Organising subscription